Our business starts with finding barns that tell their story board by board, in unique grain patterns, saw marks, and weathered tones and textures.

 Once the materials are transported from the farm to our facility, the grading and sorting process begins.

+Our boarding is sorted out by length, width and character.
 Only the finest lumber is kept for original face lumber with its natural patina.
 Lumber with minor appearance flaws is skip-planed or fully planed to reveal the beautiful grain of old growth forests, a sight not found in modern, cultivated wood.

-Every square inch of wood is inspected with a metal detector so that old nails can be removed.
+Before milling every square inch of wood is inspected with a metal detector so that old nails can be removed.

 After de-nailing, the wood endures a process known as kiln-drying.
 During the kiln-drying process, wood is heated to 140 degrees Fahrenheit to kill all insect larvae and remove all moisture.